AmaanRS/CampusConnect/src/readme.md

 # Unique id start with a prefix eg for committee id it starts with C, for event id it starts with E and so on

 # All the data of a deleted committee will be saved but it can only be seen by admin

+# A studentIncharge is automatically (programatically) set as a member of the committee

+# A facultyIncharge is automatically (programatically) set in facultyTeam of the committee